Best Laptop for Game Development

 The best laptops for game development have all the basic ports, plus the extras you’ll need for development, with ports to spare.

 You’re buying a laptop for a reason.
 You probably don’t want to be plugged into a wall all day.
 We don’t blame you.

 The average battery life is anywhere from 1-5 hours, but it goes much higher, and you should never settle for anything less than 7 hours.
 The best laptops have at least 10+ hours of battery life.
 Running heavy programs will drain your battery life quickly, so it’s essential to find a workstation with enough battery life to last throughout the day.

 Working in game development requires a huge workspace (or screen real estate).
 Developers need enough room on their screens to run multiple programs and do numerous tasks at the same time to keep a steady workflow.
 Most developers like to use at least a 15-17” HD screen to ensure enough room for efficient multitasking.

-You also need a beautiful display that can reproduce a vast spectrum of colours.
-The best laptop for game development has a display that accurately reproduces colours and contrasts.
+You also need a beautiful display that can reproduce a vast spectrum of colors.
+The best laptop for game development has a display that accurately reproduces colors and contrasts.
 If not, your creations may not be represented correctly.

 Factors to Consider

 If you’re a game developer, you need to consider a few crucial factors before purchasing a new workstation.